NordicSemiconductor/pc-ble-driver/Installation.md

 After you have installed the required drivers and connected a J-Link enabled board (such as the Nordic Development Kits) the port should be available.

-In addition, you have to disable the `Mass Storage Device` in order to use `pc-ble-driver` to communicate with the device, [see `data corruption or drops issue` here](./issues/Issues#Data-corruption-or-drops).
+In addition, you have to disable the `Mass Storage Device` in order to use `pc-ble-driver` to communicate with the device, [see `data corruption or drops issue`](./issues/Issues#Data-corruption-or-drops).

 ### Driver validation